 What’s missing

-- No Squarespace or Wix MCP servers — the second and third most popular website builders have no MCP integration
+- No Squarespace MCP server — the second most popular website builder still has no MCP integration (Wix and Shopify now have official servers)

 - No cross-CMS content migration server — transferring content between CMSes through MCP is unsupported

-- Limited safety controls — only Strapi has explicit write protection; most servers assume full write access
+- Safety controls improving but uneven — Strapi has explicit write protection, Storyblok’s official server introduced governed operation modes (read-only / mutating / destructive), but most servers still assume full write access

 - No content approval workflow integration — MCP servers can create content but rarely integrate with editorial review workflows

-- Fragmented WordPress ecosystem — 7+ competing implementations, though the official adapter is the clear strategic choice
+- Fragmented WordPress ecosystem — 7+ competing implementations, though the official adapter (now at 887 stars) is pulling away as the clear strategic choice

 Decision tree